milosmns/android-task-stack-example/README.md

-# android-task-stack-example
+# Android Task Stack

-Android task stack - demo code
+This repository contains the source code from my tests with Android (Activity) Tasks.
+For any modifications please check out the docs and submit a pull request.